Percentage Increase Calculator: A Complete Guide (With Examples)

 The standard formula is:

-Or, written in words:
+Or, written in steps:

-1. Subtract the original value (A) from the new value (B) to find the increase.
+1. Subtract the original value

-2. Divide that increase by the original value (A).
+2. Divide that increase by the original value

 Step‑by‑Step Guide with Examples